ZeeRooo/MaterialFBook/README.md

 - SlimSocial for Facebook by rignaneseleo.
 - AdvancedWebView by delight-im.
 - FloatingActionButton by Clans.
+- BottomNavigationViewEx by ittianyu.
+(Thank to Google too, because they release a bnv without options to customize).
 - All people who translated the app (more details in "More and Credits")